Gexkill/sweng2/RASD/src/index.md

 ###Taxi drivers:
 * [G1] Allows taxi drivers to log in the system.
 * [G2] Allows taxi drivers to precise to the system if they are available or not.
-* [G3] Taxi drivers should receive a notification for incoming request.
+* [G3] Taxi drivers should receive a push notification for incoming request.
-* [G4] Taxi drivers should receive a notification if they have to take care of another client (during a shared ride).
+* [G4] Taxi drivers should receive a push notification if they have to take care of another client (during a shared ride).
 * [G5] Allows taxi drivers to accept or decline incoming requests for an immediate ride
 * [G6] Allows taxi drivers to accept or decline incoming request for a later reservation.